faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red">[Arg5:13b] ... winnowed out the irrelevant; organized the remainder into an intricate story involving hundreds of characters, numerous locations, and detailed war strategies; ...</span>

 As noted before, were Joseph the author, he had at least four years to develop some kind of proto-manuscript.
 A typical feat by human authors is to generate intricate storylines, invent characters and locations, and even war strategies.
 We also know from Oliver Cowdery's revelation mentioned above that he (and Joseph) were going back and consulting the manuscript before its completion.
-This can account for consistencies in the text.
+This may account for consistencies in the text.

 > <span style="color:red">[Arg5:13c] ... and then dictated it with perfect recollection, without any notes whatsoever—no outline, no three-by-five cards, nothing—a fact acknowledged even among the critics?[30]</span>